Job Programs for Reentry Populations - Fire Camp Expansion

 Project Description

-The Los Angeles Training Center (LATC) is focused on providing training and hands-on work experience for transition aged youth with prior justice and/or foster system involvement.
-The LATC will provide youth with housing, training, education, career counseling, as well as other needed services with the assistance of County Departments and community-based providers.
+The Los Angeles Training Center (LATC) is focused on providing training and hands-on work experience for transition aged youth with prior justice and/or foster system involvement, and veterans.
+The LATC will provide youth and veterans with housing, training, education, career counseling, as well as other needed services with the assistance of County Departments and community-based providers.
 This project will position participants for employment in the fire service.
 The program identifies and outreaches to youth who are interested in working in the fire service.
 Prior to pandemic, the CDCR supported in-custody fire training camp programs at various locations throughout the State.
 During the pandemic, the State moved to release as many incarcerated people as possible from the prisons.
 This reduced the number of eligible participants for the in-custody fire camps.
 This did not reduce the number of people with justice system involvement who are interested in this career path, but it meant that they did not have the opportunity to experience the training and work while incarcerated.
 Without these services and training, post-release reentry populations who are highly vulnerable and subject to economic downturns, no longer have access to employment opportunities are more likely to experience homelessness, to recidivate, and to face the negative health consequences of a COVID infection.
-Similarly, the program seeks to serve youth who are exiting the foster system.
+Similarly, the program seeks to serve youth who are exiting the foster system, and veterans.
 The pandemic made the impact of losing important support and resources even more serious for this population.
 Linking this population to housing, career training, and other services will help to reduce the negative impact of the pandemic.
 According to Youth.gov, youth 16 to 27 in lower-income families remained more likely to be unemployed in greater numbers during the COVID-19 pandemic than other youth in their same age category.
 Moreover, up to 56% of low-income youth between 18-24 experienced a loss of employment income within their household during the COVID-19 pandemic, further widening those barriers.
-The LATC will provide a pathway for these youth to transition into adulthood.
+In addition, Los Angeles County is home to approximately 232,000 veterans, and JIVs face unique challenges that differentiate them from their civilian counterparts, including higher rates of trauma, mental health challenges, and substance use disorders.
+These issues, intensified by involvement with the justice system, place Justice Involved Veterans (JIVs) at an increased risk for homelessness and suicide.
+The LACTC will provide a pathway for these youth to transition into adulthood.
 This project serves a bridge to address the negative economic impacts of the pandemic and ensure that populations most in need are able to recover equitably.

 Goals & Objectives

-Objective Description - Enroll at least 120 eligible participants in the program by the end of 2026.
+Objective Description Enroll at least 120 eligible participants throughout LA County in the program by the end of 2026.

 Objective Description Enter into a contract with a service provider to oversee engagement, enrollment, and participant training and a second provider who will oversee the on-site residential services and participant supportive services by the end of 2023.